-- MPO staff conducts outreach to hear feedback from the public on the TIP. - The MPO board endorses the final TIP at the end of the public comment period after reviewing and considering all feedback. - Staff presents its recommendations for programming UPWP funds to the UPWP Committee.
+- MPO staff engages the public to gather feedback on the TIP. - The MPO board endorses the final TIP at the end of the public comment period after reviewing and considering all feedback. - Staff presents its recommendations for programming UPWP funds to the UPWP Committee.